Austin-Faulkner/AustinDrinks_iOSApp/README.md

 [Acceptance Test Cases.pdf](https://github.com/Austin-Faulkner/AustinDrinks_iOSApp/files/8429499/Acceptance.Test.Cases.pdf)

- # See "AustinDrinks Full Demo.mov":
+ # See "AustinDrinks Full Demo.mov" in the AustinDrinks_iOSApp Repository
  The demo will provide for a full demonstration of the various interactivity on the app.